The Bankrate promise

 - Does the law school you’re considering have a solid reputation?
 Degrees from lower-tier schools may not open the door to the higher-paying opportunities you hope to land post-graduation.

 - Do I have the time and dedication to succeed?
 The last thing you want to do is start law school, incur student debt and decide to drop out before earning your degree.
 You should also consider whether you can commit the time and energy necessary to earn good grades.
 After all, your GPA might impact your job opportunities after graduation — especially in highly competitive positions.

-Weighing the benefits and drawbacks of any career decision upfront is important, no matter which occupation you decide to pursue.
-Becoming an attorney has proven to be a smart career choice for many people.
-Still, you should take your time and make sure law school is the right move for you before committing to such a big investment of your time and money.
+Weighing the benefits and drawbacks of any career decision upfront is important, and that’s true no matter which occupation you decide to pursue.
+Becoming an attorney has proven to be a lucrative career choice for many people, but getting a law degree is expensive and highly competitive.
+Take your time and make sure that law school is the right move for you before committing to such a big investment of your time and money.